theupdateframework/taps/tap4.md

 In this example:

-1. The client would trust only the "django" repository to sign any "*django*" package.
-If this repository does not provide the metadata, neither the "Flask" nor "PyPI" repository would be consulted.
+1. The client would trust only the "django" repository to sign any target with repository filepath matching `"django/*"`.
+That is, that portion of the target namespace is pinned to the "django" repository.
+Further, because the "terminating" attribute of the pinning is set to `true`, if the "django" repository does not provide a specific target, we will not continue through the list of pinnings to try to find any other pinning relevant to this target.
+For example, suppose we are interested in target `"django/django-1.7.3.tar.gz"`.
+Because this filepath matches the `"django/*"` pattern, whether or not it is found in the "django" repository, we will consult no further repositories because this pinning is terminating; neither the "Flask" nor "PyPI" repositories will be consulted for anything matching `"django/*"`.
-2. The client requires both the "Flask" and "PyPI" repositories to provide exactly the same metadata (e.g., hashes, length, custom attributes) about any "*flask*" package, despite different roots of trust.
+2. The client requires both the "Flask" and "PyPI" repositories to provide exactly the same metadata (e.g., hashes, length, custom attributes) about any target matching the pattern `"flask/*"`, despite different roots of trust.
 If one provides metadata, but not the other, or if both provide inconsistent metadata, then an error must be reported.
 Otherwise, if both do not provide metadata about the desired package, then the next delegation would be consulted.
-3. For any "*flask*" package (if and only if both the "Flask" and "PyPI" repositories do not provide metadata about the desired "*flask*" package), or any other package, the "PyPI" repository would be the final consultation.
-(Note that, in this example, the "*flask*" package would still be missing.)
+3. For any target file matching the pattern `"flask/*"` package (if and only if both the "Flask" and "PyPI" repositories do not provide metadata about the desired `"flask/*"` package), or any other package, the "PyPI" repository would be the final consultation.
+(Note that, in this example, the `"flask/*"` package would still be missing.)

 ## Delegation Features Applicable to Trust Pinning

 The assignment of portions of the targets namespace to distinct roots/repositories is similar to a normal, targets delegation.
-As such, it can also profit from targets delegation features like non-backtracking (a.k.a. terminating or cutting) delegations or multi-role delegations (here, more appropriately termed multi-repository delegations).
+As such, it can also profit from targets delegation features like terminating (a.k.a. cutting or non-backtracking) delegations or multi-role delegations (here, more appropriately termed multi-repository delegations).

 ### Feature: Backtracking Pinning Delegations